tujger/redequate/README.md

     USER - regular user,
     USER_NOT_VERIFIED - user that did not verify his e-mail yet

-Menu can contain all or some of items from `pages`.
+Menu can contain all or some of the items from `pages`.
 First item in each section is applied as a main element in `top menu` and ignored in `responsive drawer`.
 Also, if first item is not shown then section will not be shown as well.

     export const menu = [[
         pages.main,
         pages.home,
+        pages.alerts,
+        pages.chats,
     ], [
         pages.login,
         pages.login,